Barack has expertise in pool chemistry and pool maintenance. He writes in-depth articles about how to maintain pools for optimal enjoyment.

 4. Monitor Total Alkalinity

-Total alkalinity (TA) is as important as any other chemical reading.
+Total alkalinity (TA) is as important as any other chemical reading in your water.
 TA should be kept between 80 and 120 ppm to help keep pH stable, especially during the rainy season.

 Very low total alkalinity may lead to:

-On the other hand, high TA will cause cloudy or murky pool water and pH fluctuation.
+On the other hand, high TA will cause cloudy or murky pool water since the pH will also scale high as the Alkalinity rises, affecting free chlorine performance.

-To raise the total alkalinity, you can use sodium bicarbonate and hydrochloric acid.
-However, you should be careful when adding these reagents as they also have the same effect on pH.
-Use muriatic acid to lower it.
+To raise total alkalinity in your pool, you can use sodium bicarbonate.
+However, you should be careful when adding sodium bicarbonate as it will also have the same effect on the pH.
+Use muriatic acid or hydrochloric acid to lower TA.

-In most cases, balancing pH and TA is tricky and the only way to balance the two is by first reducing both chemicals using muriatic acid and then raising pH through aeration to get the correct balance.
+In most cases, balancing pH and TA in both saltwater and chlorine-based pools is tricky and the only way is by first reducing both chemicals using muriatic acid and then raising pH through aeration to get the correct balance.

 5. Use a Stabilizer (Cyanuric Acid) Only If Necessary